Hulk (footballer): Atlético Mineiro

+2021: Top scorer in both the Série A and Copa do Brasil

 On 29 January 2021, Hulk returned to Brazil and joined Atlético Mineiro on a two-year contract.
 He made his debut on 7 March, assisting the fourth goal for Diego Tardelli in a 4–0 Campeonato Mineiro win over Uberlândia.
 On 19 March, he scored his first goal for the club, from a penalty kick, in a 3–0 win over Coimbra.

 After a tough spell in April, with six games without scoring and being relegated to the bench, Hulk picked up his form in the Copa Libertadores against América de Cali and Cerro Porteño, scoring a brace in each game.
 On 22 May, Atlético were crowned the Campeonato Mineiro champions, and Hulk was voted by journalists into the team of the tournament.

 On 17 July, Hulk scored both goals in a 2–1 turnaround win over Corinthians, in the Série A. In the next round, he again scored twice in a 3–0 win over Bahia.
 On 21 November, he became top scorer of the league after yet another brace in a 2–0 win over Juventude.
 On 2 December, when Atlético played for the league title and was 2–0 down against Bahia at the Fonte Nova arena, Hulk kick-started a comeback by scoring from a penalty; five minutes later, a brace from Keno snatched the three points that secured the 2021 Série A trophy to Galo.
 In the following match, a 4–3 win over Red Bull Bragantino at the Mineirão, Hulk scored his 19th goal in 35 appearances, ending the league season as top scorer.

 Hulk appeared in all ten matches of Atlético's Copa do Brasil-winning campaign, scoring once in eight of them, including both legs of the final against Athletico Paranaense.
 He became only the second player to be top scorer in both the Série A and Copa do Brasil in a same season, repeating Gabriel Barbosa's feat in 2018.

 Hulk was the country's top scorer in 2021, with a total of 36 goals in 68 appearances, while also providing 13 assists.
-His central role in Atlético's treble-winning season earned him the Bola de Ouro, Craque do Brasileirão and Copa do Brasil Golden Ball awards.
+His central role in Atlético's domestic treble-winning season earned him the Bola de Ouro, Craque do Brasileirão and Copa do Brasil Golden Ball awards.
 He was also included in CONMEBOL's Libertadores Team of the Tournament and El País' South American Team of the Year.